acgetchell/mundus-atrox/src/journals/sixth.md

 5. *Tysnera* casts Ray of Frost and misses.
 6. *Viker* misses with her scimitar.
 7. *Wulrif* casts Eldritch Blast and misses.
-8. Actius attempts the same and finally hits!
+8. *Actias* attempts the same and finally hits!
 The last Goblin is toast!

 Magically the castle clears and we hear noises, so we move towards a back room to make a stand since it only has one entrance. *Benjamin* is able to tell us that a couple of monsters are coming.

-*Tasbros* takes a Healing potion, as does *Viker*.
-Actius blows a hole in the back of the room so we can escape if we need to.
+*Tasbros* takes a Healing potion, as does *Viker*. *Actias* blows a hole in the back of the room so we can escape if we need to.

 #### First Round